michaelmayer-hpe/Labs/Redfish/README.md

 # mySystem.reset_system()
 ```

-## Conclusion

-The iLO RESTful API provides a rich set of means to display and modify HPE ProLiant servers.
-Just choose the one suiting best your needs: browser extension, hprest, wget/curl or python.
-For Windows users, PowerShell is an alternative as well.

 ## Debuging rest calls with httpfox

 httpfox is a firefox extension that could be used to catch the http/https requests done by the browser.